Hardcover edition, 2005.

 2006 Outstanding Science Trade Book for Students K-12 (National Science Teachers Association and the Children's Book Council)

-School Library Journal Best Children’s Books of 2005
+School Library Journal Best Children’s Books 2005

 NTSSB Medal